|

 About the Philippines

-Information about the Philippines,
+Information about the Philippines, its people, its landscape and culture.

-The Philippines is an archipelago in Southeast Asia composed of more that 7,100 islands.
-Many of the volcanic islands that constitute the archipelago are isolated.
 The 11 largest islands namely Luzon, Masbate, Mindoro, Palawan, Bohol, Cebu, Leyte, Samar, Negros, Panay, and Mindanao, account for more than 94% of the total land area.

 The topography is generally hilly, rising to a high point of about 3 kilometers at Mount Apo, a volcano in the island of Mindanao.
 Only the Luzon and Mindanao islands have broad lowland areas.
 There are various dormant and active volcanos, particularly Mount Pinatubo in Central Luzon, which made a big noise in 1991.